 His other designs include the iconic Fontainebleau Miami Beach and Concord Resort Hotel, which was one of the final major hotels in the Borscht Belt of the Catskills before it was demolished in 2008.

 12. Tour the City on a Double-Decker Bus

 One of the first things you’ll want to do as soon as you step foot in Miami is to get tickets for a double-decker bus tour so you can see what the city is all about.
 Hop-on, hop-off tours are a great way to see any city at your own pace while making for some prime people-watching.

 The tour usually visits the most popular tourist attractions across the city, like the Miami Design District, making this tour one of the best things to do in Miami.
-So, if you’re visiting for the first time or for just a short time, you need to get on the bus, so you can see a little bit of everything.
+So, if you’re visiting for the first time or just a short time, you need to get on the bus to see a little bit of everything.

 This way, when you explore The 305 independently, you’ll know exactly where you want to go.
 A local guide will be aboard to give you all the helpful hints you could want to make the most of your time.

 13. Cross the Bridge and Visit Miami Beach

 Miami Beach, although it partly shares a name with its nearby sibling, is a separate city connected to mainland Florida via bridges.
 You can get between this city and Miami in about 20 minutes.
 Its white sandy beaches stretch across several parks, including North Shore Open Space Park, South Pointe Park, and Lummus Park.
 South of the city, you’ll find the most famous of the Miami beaches — South Beach and the nearby South Pointe Park Pier.